rhymeyang/Se/docs/308B/Chapter05.md

 Because many utilities are readily available, simply posting a policy will not prevent their use.
 Instead, strict access controls should be established so that unauthorized users who do obtain utilities would derive little or no use from them.
 These controls are typically implemented through one of two methods:

-- **Remove local administrator privileges** from end users on their workstations so that they are unable to install software packages or change the configuration of their workstations’ operating systems.
+- **Remove local administrator privileges** <br/>from end users on their workstations so that they are unable to install software packages or change the configuration of their workstations’ operating systems.
-- **Employ software whitelisting software** that prohibits all but strictly permitted software programs from running on users’ workstations.
+- **Employ software whitelisting software** <br/>that prohibits all but strictly permitted software programs from running on users’ workstations.

 #### Software Licensing